 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

 General Ministry

 GM 251.
 Conflict Management.
 (CIP: 30.2801)